 - Garnish: lemon peel

-Add all the ingredients into a shaker with ice and shake hard for 30 seconds.
+Add the bourbon, honey syrup and lemon juice into a shaker with ice and shake hard for 30 seconds.

 Strain into a chilled rocks glass with one large ice cube.